k27dong/k27dong.github.io/README.md

 ## Feb.
 20 Update:
 - added 'Donate' button
+- added a marking at the end of each post

 ## Feb.
 14 Update:
 - Reduced the amount of blank between each post in the front page, now posts are more compact with each other